GLOBAL REV GEN TERMS AND CONDITIONS

 5.2.
-The Client shall grant the Agency a limited, non-exclusive, worldwide licence to use the Advertising Materials for the purposes of this Agreement.
+The Client warrants that it owns or has a licence to use the Advertising Material and shall grant the Agency a limited, non-exclusive, worldwide licence to use the Advertising Materials for the purposes of this Agreement.

 6.1.
 The Agency shall undertake the Activities and Services with due care and skill.

 6.2.
-The Client represents and warrants that it owns or has all necessary licenses and clearances to use and sublicence the Advertising Materials to the Agency for the purposes of the Activities and Services.
+The Client represents and warrants that it owns or has all necessary licenses and clearances to use the content contained in the Advertising Materials and provide the Agency with the Advertising Material for the Activities and Services .

 6.5.
 Subject to clause 6.4 and to the maximum extent permitted by law, the Agency hereby excludes all other conditions, warranties, guarantees or representations, express or implied, by statute, trade or otherwise.
 Without limiting the generality of the foregoing, the Agency specifically disclaims any warranty regarding:

-b. any particular benefit that the Client might obtain from an Activity or Service.
+any particular benefits that the Client might obtain from the campaign.

 6.6.
 Subject to clause 6.4 and to the maximum extent permitted by law, the Agency’s total liability under this Agreement whether for breach of this agreement, in tort (including negligence), or for any other common law or statutory cause of action shall be limited at the Agency’s option to any one or more of the following, as may be appropriate:

-a. rectification or re-supply of the Activity or Service the subject of the claim; or
+rectification or res-supply of the Activity or Service the subject of the claim; or

 6.7.
 Any claim under this Agreement must be notified in writing to the Client within 6 months of the cause of action arising.